What is the Common Short Code Administration?

 4. Determine SMS program service type(s).

-5. Ensure your abandoned cart and sweepstakes programs are compliant (U.S. only).
+5. Ensure your abandoned cart and sweepstakes programs are compliant (US only).

 6. Create 3 example SMS messages.